Wadigi Island

 Wadigi is a tiny islet within the Mamanuca Islands of Fiji in the South Pacific.
 The islands are a part of the Fiji's Western Division.

 Geography

-The islet is just 10 minutes by helicopter from the Nadi International Airport.
+The islet is located just west of Malolo and only 10 minutes by helicopter from the Nadi International Airport.
 There is a private resort there.
 The islet has two pristine beaches for swimming, diving, and snorkelling.